bit4mind/anon-service/README.md

 ## TROUBLESHOTTING

-The upgrade may create unbound permissions issues: first remove unbound package purging the configuration files, then reinstall it and reconfigure the service through the dedicated option in the script (1).
+The upgrade may create unbound permissions issues: first remove unbound package purging the configuration files, then reinstall it and reconfigure the service via the dedicated option.

 This script may not work properly if used on a not-fully updated system.